-- Thumbnails when set to Off, this option will hide the thumbnail views of each computer within each user's OSD main page.

-- Auto Layout when set to Off, this option

-will maintain a 5x5 grid for the displayed

-computers within the OSD main page,

-regardless of the number of available

-computers.
-When set to On, the OSD view

-grid will be re-scaled accordingly.

-- Display System Info when set to On, the current IP address and firmware version details for the DDX switch will be shown in the lower right corner of the OSD.
+- Thumbnails when set to Off, this option will hide the thumbnail views of each computer within each user's OSD main page. - Auto Layout when set to Off, this option will maintain a 5x5 grid for the displayed computers within the OSD main page, regardless of the number of available computers.
+When set to On, the OSD view grid will be re-scaled accordingly. - Use Full Grid when set to On, if you have 4, 9 or 16 computers connected, the OSD will use the bottom right portion of the screen as a square computer thumbnail, instead of reserving it for the system information.
+A small tab appears in the top right corner of the OSD if "Show System Info" is On, showing the IP address and an icon denoting any compatibility issues (green tick for no issues, yellow warning for upgrade recommended and a red warning for upgrade required).